scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 The CSS Grid version makes heavy use of the `grid-template-areas` CSS property.

 We use a simple naming convention that uses single characters for each content area.
-This makes it possible to use the `grid-template-areas` value as a rough diagram of the layout so it's easy to interpret visually.
+This makes it possible to use the `grid-template-areas` value as a rough diagram of the layout so it's easy to understand visually.

-For example, the large viewport display for the "article" layout illustrated above would be defined like this:
+For example, the large viewport display for the 'article' layout shown above would be defined like this:

     .ds_layout--article {
         grid-template-areas: